The Philbrook Museum of Art has a bit of a deceptive name – this place goes way beyond the traditional expectations of ‘art museum.’

 “First of all, it’s a GORGEOUS space, like Barbie fantasy dream house gorgeous.
 We were taken behind the scenes into some inner workings of the house that the public don’t get to know; a jail, old bowling alley, secret tunnels, 3 story player piano…” – Kate N. SF Guide.

-The staff at the Philbrook wanted to complement their gorgeous collection by adding a little more flare and style to their tours, so they called us to learn our methods and shake up their tours with new ideas.
+The staff at the Philbrook wanted to complement their gorgeous collection by adding a little more flair and style to their tours, so they called us to learn our methods and shake up their tours with new ideas.

 We sent our guides Kate N. and Lia to help give the Philbrook staff a template on how to start giving tours in the Museum Hack style and to foster new ideas that support the museum’s new direction as it continues to grow as a cultural gem within the Tulsa community.